sorinGrecu/sgrecu-home-assignment/backend/README.md

 ## 🔑 Environment variables (`.env`)

-Copy `.env.example` → `.env` and tweak values.
-Make sure to complete the file with all required values and add them when running from IntelliJ IDEA.
+Copy `.env.example` → `.env` and configure all required values.
+Make sure to:
+- Add the Google Client Secret from Sorin Grecu's email
+- Configure database credentials if using PostgreSQL
+- Set JWT secret for token signing

+When running from IntelliJ IDEA, add these environment variables to your run configuration.

 ---